Infisical/node-sdk-v2/README.md

   - `metadata` (object, optional): Assign additional details to the secret, accessible through the API.

 **Returns:**
-- `ApiV3SecretsRawSecretNamePost200Response`: The response after updating the secret.
+- `UpdateSecretResponse`: The response after updating the secret.

 #### Get Secret by Name